cube-js/cube/docs/Schema/cube.md

 The result of the default `refreshKey` query itself is cached for 10 seconds for RDBMS backends and for 2 minutes for big data backends by default.

+Refresh key of a query is a concatenation of all cubes refresh keys involved in query as well.
+For rollup queries pre-aggregation table name is used as a key.

 You can use an existing timestamp from your tables.
 Make sure to select max timestamp in that case.